Belphemur/node-json-db/README.md

 [![npm version](https://badge.fury.io/js/node-json-db.svg)](https://badge.fury.io/js/node-json-db)
 > A simple "database" that use JSON file for Node.JS.

-## Breaking changes since v1.x.x for v2.0.0
+## Breaking changes since v1.x.x
+### v2.0.0

+JsonDB is now using the concept of async/await for all its calls since we read from the database file on demands and depending on how the database is configured, we might write at each push.

 * You're now forced to use the `Config` object to setup JsonDB
 * Every method are now asynchronous